noomly/batsignal/README.md

 Fork
 --------
+This fork has the following modifications:

-This fork use the default notification expiration timeout instead of never expiring.
-It also use the icon "battery-level-10-symbolic" in the notification.
+- use the default notification expiration timeout instead of never expiring.
+- use the icon "battery-level-10-symbolic" in the notification.
+- sleep a fixed amount of time instead of "fewer battery checks performed while the battery is discharging and the level of charge is not near a warning level."

 Features
 --------
 Customizable messages via libnotify on three configurable battery levels.
 A fourth configurable battery level will execute an arbitrary system command.
-In order to use as few system resources as possible, fewer battery checks are performed while the battery is discharging and the level of charge is not near a warning level.
+In order to use as few system resources as possible.

 By default, batsignal will attempt to detect the correct battery to monitor.